What is co-design / co+design?

 Unfortunately, very few people have got to experience the true benefit of design-based approaches because co-design is rarely practised authentically.

 Three traditions of design

 There are lots of different ways to do ‘co-design’, although it’s often talked about as if co-design is a particular process.
 In fact there are at least three different design-based traditions that go under the banner of co-design, and unhelpfully they are often used interchangeably.
 Each tradition has its benefits and drawbacks.

 They tend to bring the community experience into the room for example through personas or user journeys.
 In design thinking approaches, prototyping also tends to happen in the room and on paper.
 The brilliant thing about design thinking is that it fits easily with the ways organisations typically work.
 The drawback is that it can reinforce existing power structures and be less effective at challenging existing assumptions, meaning that it tends towards existing solutions.
 It’s a more incremental approach, and while the work is informed by lived experience, decision making still rests with professionals.

 In participatory design design approaches the design process is taken out of the room.
 A small group of community members and non-design professionals are trained to work together as a team to run a design process that may involve aspects of design research and prototyping.
 In participatory processes the design team (community and professionals) are given decision making power.
 Participatory approaches can lead to more breakthrough solutions, however they can require more time and specialist expertise to set up.

-Whilst these are the traditions of design design-based methods can be easily adopted, adapted and combined.
+While these are the traditions of design, design-based methods can be easily adopted, adapted and combined.
 The best-fit design approach is the one that you can conduct with rigour within the time and money available.
-Participation done poorly can easily break trust with community rather than build it.
+Participation done poorly can easily break trust with the community rather than build it.